-But all that seems to be changing – and for the better.
-Yes, there are still some unappealing parts of town, but The Miss America Pageant has returned from L.A., major celebs are headlining again, sections of the city are gentrifying, and the boardwalk is still very much intact.
+Yes, there are still some unappealing parts of town, and some large casinos have shuttered, but The Miss America Pageant has returned from L.A., major celebs are headlining again, sections of the city are gentrifying, and the boardwalk is still very much intact.
 So, even if you are not a gambler, come here for some of the reasons our ancestors did.
 Sun, fun, excitement, hot bands and cool nights.
 Here’s the Getaway Mavens way to see Atlantic City.

 Things to Do in Atlantic City

 TRANSPORT: Jitney.
 No need to drive in AC.
 Short busses will transport you to both the Boardwalk (most casinos) or Marina (Borgata) side.
 Just be sure to get on the right one. $2.25 per ride, $2.00 for”Frequent Rider” program.
 Exact change or ticket required.